Interstate 270 (Maryland): Future

-MDOT SHA is studying improvements for the I-270 corridor between Shady Grove Road and Frederick.
+MDSHA is studying improvements for the I-270 corridor between Shady Grove Road and Frederick.
 Options for improvement include widening the highway to include more lanes with HOV and HOT lanes, as well as initiating rapid bus or light rail service along I-270 between Shady Grove and Clarksburg.
 In September 2017, Governor Larry Hogan announced a plan to widen the entire length of I-270 by four lanes, adding HOT lanes to the median, as part of a $9-billion proposal to widen roads in Maryland.
 The project would be a public–private partnership with private companies responsible for constructing, operating, and maintaining the lanes.
 On June 5, 2019, the Maryland Board of Public Works voted 2–1 in favor of the proposal to construct express toll lanes along I-270, with Governor Hogan and State Comptroller Peter Franchot voting for it and State Treasurer Nancy Kopp voting against it.
-On June 12, 2019, the Maryland-National Capital Park and Planning Commission (M-NCCPC) sent a letter of nonconcurrence to MDOT SHA, triggering a mediation process with MDOT SHA.
-The M-NCPPC has jurisdiction over parkland MDOT SHA will need for its proposal.
+On June 12, 2019, the Maryland-National Capital Park and Planning Commission (M-NCPPC) sent a letter of nonconcurrence to MDSHA, triggering a mediation process with MDSHA.
+The M-NCPPC has jurisdiction over parkland MDSHA will need for its proposal.

 In June 2021, the project was omitted by the Washington Council of Government's Transportation Planning Board, calling its future into question.
 In June 2022 Montgomery County Executive Marc Elrich asked the U.S. Department of Transportation (USDOT) to extend its review period for the I-270 toll lane proposal, citing the need for additional time for local agencies and the public to review the environmental analysis.
 In July 2022 advocates of public transit questioned the validity of Maryland DOT's traffic models for the proposed highway widening project, in a letter submitted to USDOT.
 In August 2022 the FHWA announced a delay in its review of the proposed project.

+In August 2023, Maryland DOT applied for a federal grant to support improvements on the American Legion Bridge and a portion of I-495 leading to the junction with I-270.
+The application did not include funding for improvements to I-270, but the state intends to include I-270 improvements in future grant applications.